ashutosh1919/masterPortfolio/README.md

 You will find `git_data_fetcher.mjs` file in the main directory of the repository.
 This file is used to fetch the data (Pull requests, Issues, Organizations, Pinned projects etc.) from your github.

-In the project you will see a `env.example` file, rename it to `.env`.
+In the project you will see a `env.example` file, create a new file named `.env` and copy contents of `env.example` into it.
 In that file, you will see the following environment variables

 ```javascript
 GITHUB_TOKEN = your_token;
 GITHUB_USERNAME = your_username;
 ```

 You can get a github token as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Give all permissions while generating token.
-Also add your `githubUserName` in the correct field inside `git_data_fetcher.mjs`.
+Add your github username and the token generated in `GITHUB_USERNAME` and `GITHUB_TOKEN` variables in the .env file.

 Now, you need to run following command.
+(Make sure you executed `npm install` before this)

 **Warning:** Treat your tokens like passwords and keep them secret.
 When working with the API, use tokens as environment variables instead of hardcoding them into your programs.